 - Women taking Maternity leave have the right to receive financial compensation if they have been insured at the National Insurance Institute against the risk of general illness and pregnancy for at least 12 months (i.e. they were employed and paid contributions to cover the risk of maternity).
-The same regulation applies for self-employed women. - With the agreement of the mother, once the child reaches six months (and until the 410th calendar day) leave can be transferred to the father if he has been paying insurance at the National Insurance Institute for at least 12 months. - If a woman has not worked or has not paid social insurance against the risk of general illness and pregnancy, she can receive a monthly benefit until the child's first birthday to the value of BGN100 [€51.13].
-This is dependent on means-testing, with the income per family member being less than BGN450 [€230.08] in 2018.
-The conditions and procedure for receiving these benefits are stipulated in the Family Allowance Law for Children. - Women living in Bulgaria with Bulgarian citizenship or those with foreign citizenship who have paid social insurance to account for the risk of general illness and pregnancy in the last 12 months (regardless of the country where social insurance has been paid).
+The same regulation applies for self-employed women. - With the agreement of the mother, once the child reaches six months (and until the 410th calendar day) leave can be transferred to the father if he has been paying insurance at the National Insurance Institute for at least 12 months. - If a woman has not worked or has not paid social insurance against the risk of general illness and pregnancy, she can receive a monthly benefit until the child's first birthday to the value of BGN200 [€102.26].
+This is dependent on means-testing, with the income per family member being less than BGN450 [€230.08] in 20215.
+The conditions and procedure for receiving these benefits are stipulated in the Family Allowance Law for Children.
+Payments are not taxed. - If the mother (adopter) is a student studying in full-time education, she is entitled to receive a one-time allowance of BGN2,880 [€752.91].
+She has the right to receive the financial allowance through two installments: at birth of the child and enrolment and after enrolment for the next semester.
+The allowance can be received until the child becomes one year old. - Women living in Bulgaria with Bulgarian citizenship or those with foreign citizenship who have paid social insurance to account for the risk of general illness and pregnancy in the last 12 months (regardless of the country where social insurance has been paid).